Fold

 text = text + line + "\n"

-When you step back, you notice that these are all the same algorithm: iterate through a collection and combine each item into the result.
+When we step back, we notice that these are all the same algorithm: iterate through a collection and combine each item into the result.
 Since the result variable accumulates the items one at a time, it is called the accumulator.
 The three tasks differ in only two ways:

-The initial value of the accumulator.
-For these three tasks, the initial value is
+1. The initial value of the accumulator.
+For these three tasks, the initial value is 0, 1, or "", but it could be anything.

 Algorithms with this structure follow the fold pattern.
 Some call it the reduce pattern, but this term suggests that the final accumulation is smaller or simpler than the original collection, which isn't necessarily the case.
 In fact, saying anything concrete about the final accumulation is difficult.
 The final result is shaped entirely by the caller's mixing operation.
 Visually, the fold pattern performs this operation: